michelin-starred haggis (jayemsey x the u.k.)

 I'm not sure what I was expecting when I made the reservation, but it wasn't this.
 Apparently it began as an attempt by a French chef to revolutionize afternoon tea.
 It's a cotton candy-colored heaven that's equal parts quirky and elegant; what I imagine the Plaza Hotel would look like if Eloise had actually designed it.
 It's so beautiful.
 It's filled with plushy millennial-pink tea chairs, the walls decorated with weirdly dark and sometimes snarky black-and-white sketches.
 It's magical.
 Life cannot get any better than this.

 The pot of jasmine tea that I choose is perfect.
 I'm convinced jasmine tea is always the right choice, regardless of country (re: Paris).
 Our tea begins with an appetizer of caviar (because of course), and then we're served an assortment of little sandwiches and cakes.
 But the highlight is, predictably, the scones and clotted cream.
 I think these are the best I've ever had in my entire life.
-The scones are warm and the fluffy perfect texture, and the clotted cream is just the right amount of sweet and light and rich and buttery.
+The scones are warm and the perfect fluffy texture, and the clotted cream is just the right amount of sweet and light and rich and buttery.
 This is by far the best decision we've made this trip.
-And that's taking into account that we went to a spa in Bath yesterday.
+And that's taking into account that we went to a spa yesterday.

 "My dear if you could give me a cup of tea to clear my muddle of a head I should better understand your affairs."